t0mpr1c3/DAKexport/README.md

 of 0xF8 bytes whose content is mostly unknown.
 Following that is a block of colour data, one byte per stitch, whose content is mostly known.
 A second block of stitch data, again one byte per stitch, is unknown.
-The data are then obfuscated to produce a compact binary file.
+The raw data are obfuscated to produce a compact binary file.

 A series of experiments will be necessary to discover the header format and stitch codes.